mrcsxsiq/mrcsxsiq/README.md

 # Hi there, I'm Marcos Paulo Farias 👋

-💬 I'm a mobile app developer based in Brazil that likes experimenting with new languages & tech stacks to solve computing problems.
-I'm currently working on **ARCore codelabs**.
+💬 I'm a software engineer based in Brazil that likes experimenting with new languages & tech stacks to solve computing problems.
+I'm currently working as **Android Developer **.
 Check out [TQI](https://www.tqi.com.br) to learn more

 ### Languages and Tools